MichaelMurithi/angular-playground/stock-market/note.md

 Any child component that gets projected into the view of the ContentChildren component, but is not directly included in the template within the component

+### Component Projection

+Projection is useful when we want to build components but set some parts of the UI of the component to not be an innate part of it.